 “How much does it cost to build a home?”

-When looking at the cost of building a new construction home there are two perspectives.
-You can look at the costs from the purchaser’s side in terms of model costs, homesite costs and extra inclusions to the home.
-You can also look at it in terms of land costs, building materials cost and labour & overhead from the builders perspective.
+There are two perspectives when looking at the cost of building a new construction home.
+You can look at the costs from the purchaser’s side in terms of model costs, homesite costs, and extra inclusions to the home.
+You can also look at it in terms of land costs, building materials costs, and labor & overhead from the builder’s perspective.

 Community and Homesite